grapa-dev/grapa/maintainers/TESTING_AND_QUALITY/index.md

 - [ ] Automated test result reporting
 - [ ] Performance benchmark automation
 - [ ] Quality metric dashboards

+## How to Add or Update Documentation

+- Before creating a new doc, check if it fits as a section in an existing canonical doc (e.g., TESTING.md).
+- Every new doc must be added to this index.md with a one-line summary.
+- Use clear, descriptive filenames and place docs in the most relevant folder.
+- Cross-link related docs in other folders as needed.
+- Archive superseded or outdated docs in ARCHIVED_WIP/ and update the index.

+**Contributor Checklist:**
+- [ ] Purpose and scope stated at the top of the doc
+- [ ] Cross-links to related docs
+- [ ] Added to this index.md
+- [ ] Filename and placement appropriate
+- [ ] Old/superseded docs archived if needed

+> For global guidelines, see the main maintainers/index.md.

 ---